VB10/kartal/README.md

 - `'SAMPLE'.isValidEmail` (bool): Checks if the string is a valid email address.
 - `'SAMPLE'.isValidPassword` (bool): Checks if the string is a valid password.
 - `'SAMPLE'.withoutSpecialCharacters` (String?): Removes all diacritics from the string.
+- `'SAMPLE'.ext.searchable` (String): Returns the searchable version of the string(without special characters with lower case).
 - `'SAMPLE'.phoneFormatValue` (String): Returns the value of the phone number without formatting characters.
 - `'SAMPLE'.timeFormatValue` (String): Formats the value of the string as a time.
 - `'SAMPLE'.timeOverlineFormatValue` (String): Unmasks the text for the time overline format.